josuttis/belleviews/README.md

 # Belle Views for C++

-Belleviews - A library of C++ views that are  easier to use, more robust, and cause less unexpected compile-time and runtime errors than the views of the C++ standard library.
+Belleviews - A library of C++ views that just works.

+Belleviews are easier to use, more robust, and cause less unexpected compile-time and runtime errors than the views of the C++ standard library.

-## Why?
+## Motivation

 C++20 introduced the ranges library which contain views.
 Views are lightweight ranges that refer to (a subset of) a range with optional transformation of the values.

-Views are simple and great to use.
+Views are simple and great to use and the standard ranges library and its implementation are a tremendous piece of work.

-However, as standardized they break a couple of basic guarantees collections such as containers usually have:
+However, for the standrad views, some design decisions were made that are confusing and error-prone and cause sever problems because these decisions break a couple of basic guarantees that collections (such as standard containers) usually have:
 - You might not be able to iterate over the elements of a standard view when the view is const.
+  As a consequence:
-- As a consequence generic code that for all ranges (coontainers and views) has to declare the parameters as universal/forwarding references.
+  - Generic code for both containers and views has to declare the parameters as universal/forwarding references.
+- Concurrent iterations might cause undefined behavior (due to a data race).
+  This kind of fatal runtime error is not obvious to see.
+- For that reason, using standard views in parallel algorithms is a runtime error (undefined behavior).
+- Iterations that read elements might affect the functional behavior of later iterations.
 - Standard views do not propagate constness.
    This means that declaring the view const does not declare the elements to be const.
-- Iterating over a standard view concurrently with two threads might cause a data race (a runtime error due to undefined behavior).
-- For that reason, using standard views in parallel algorithms is also a runtime error (undefined behavior).
 - For some standard views declaring the elements as const does have no effect.
    You might be able to modify the members of a const element of a view.
-- Iterations that read elements might affect the functional behavior of later iterations.
 - Copying a view might create a view that has a different state and behavior than the source view.
 - cbegin() and cend() might not make elements const.
-- Type const_iterator is available.
+- Type const_iterator is not available.
 - A standard view is not always a pure subset restricting or dealing with the elements of a range, but not providing opeionts the range would not provide.
    They might remove constraints and provide options, the range itself does not have.